jasonamey/baruch/newman-library-workshops/ai-literacy/lesson_ai-literacy.md

 At the same time, LLMs are transforming how we search for information.
 What new kinds of discovery become possible when search goes beyond [lexical search](#lexical-search)?
 How might research change when answers can be synthesized from thousands of sources at once?
 What opportunities arise when relationships among documents are surfaced in seconds?

-This course will focus on AI’s influence on content creation (i.e., [generative AI](#generative-ai)) and research at Baruch College.
+This teaching note will focus on AI’s influence on content creation (i.e., [generative AI](#generative-ai)) and research at Baruch College.

 <p class="top-link"><a href="#top">^Back to Top</a></p>

 ---

 ## AI at Baruch College

 ### Baruch College AI Guidelines and Resources